Volunteers for Assisted Migration & Rewilding

 The official recovery plan is not, however, the only approach available.
 So long as private seed stock is the source, there is nothing that prevents any landowner from planting Torreya taxifolia on his or her private property.

 We are happy to keep updating the list of institutions and landowners interested in obtaining seed for purposes of propagating and ultimately rewilding T. tax.
 Lee Barnes (Waynesville, NC) will be leading the development of guidelines for planting, nurturing, and monitoring the plants, aiming toward scientifically useful test plantings in a variety of natural forested landscapes.
-We will also be soliciting ideas and volunteers (including teachers who would assign projects to students) to work with private landowners in the very important task of monitoring over the course of decades
+We will also be soliciting ideas and volunteers (including teachers who would assign projects to students) to work with private landowners in the very important task of monitoring over the course of decades:

-• (2) what ecological effects (for good or ill) ensue from this species addition to natural ecosystems.
+(2) what ecological effects (for good or ill) ensue from this species addition to natural ecosystems

 To DISCUSS MAKING YOUR PRIVATE FORESTED LAND AVAILABLE FOR TEST PLANTING OF T. TAX contact either:

-• Volunteer Website Master: Connie Barlow
+• Volunteer Website Master: conniebarlow52 at gmail dot com

 Proposed STANDARDS FOR ASSISTED MIGRATION can be viewed on-screen or downloaded in PDF:

-• View STANDARDS ON-SCREEN.
+• View STANDARDS ON-SCREEN

-• View STANDARDS in PDF.
+• View STANDARDS in PDF

 • Click here for an illustrated guide to CALIFORNIA TORREYA habitat preferences, which will aid in determining best sites for planting Florida Torreya seeds for assisted migration.